-The following appendices must be included in the proposal for funding, but do not apply to the page limit of the Project Narrative.
+The following appendices must be included but not apply to the page limit of the Project Narrative.

-- Appendix A: A signed recipient assurances page - Appendix B: The Grant Information Survey Form - Appendix C: A signed C-1-25 MSDE grant budget form - Appendix D: Signed letters of commitment from all postsecondary partners, apprenticeship providers, project partners, and principals of participating schools.
+Appendix A: A signed recipient assurances page

+Appendix B: The Grant Information Survey Form

+Appendix C: A signed C-1-25 MSDE budget form

+Signed letters of commitment from all postsecondary partners, apprenticeship Appendix D:

+providers, project partners, and principals of participating schools.
 These should be addressed to the superintendent or head of the grantee agency acting as the head of the agency.
+Letters should not be addressed to MSDE.

+Appendix E: Resume(s) of Key Personnel

-Letters should not be addressed to MSDE. - Appendix E: Evidence of status of a non-profit 501(c)(3) organization, if applicable - Appendix F: Resumes of key personnel
+Appendix F: Evidence of status of a non-profit 501(c)(3) organization, if applicable